The ultimate three-week holiday in Indonesia

 Amankila is probably the most famous of all the Aman hotels.
 Situated on a headland on the east coast and set against the dramatic backdrop of Mount Agung, this is our favourite beach hotel on Bali.
 It has stunning freestanding suites, legendary service, a private beach, a 41m swimming pool and spectacular vistas of the Lombok Strait.
 Much of your time here will pass relaxing at the Beach Club or enjoying massages in the Spa Pavilion.

 On your second day, you will experience a traditional Melukat water blessing ceremony performed by Pak Mangku, the local priest.
 He will bless you and place yarn bracelets on your wrists to encourage love, health and happiness.
-Later, you will be taken on a scenic drive through the countryside to bale (a small Indonesian hut or shelter), Tirta Sari, where you can enjoy the picturesque views over the rice fields.
+Later, you will be taken on a scenic drive through the countryside to a bale (a small Indonesian hut or shelter) called Tirta Sari, where you can enjoy the picturesque views over the rice fields.
 You will then arrive at a candlelit pathway, which will lead you across the plantations to Aman’s bale, where your own private chef and waiter will await you.
 As you unwind, they will prepare a delicious and authentic Balinese satay feast for you.

 The following day, after breakfast, you will explore the dramatic coastline on a traditional Balinese fishing boat.
 There will be snorkelling equipment on-board, so you can swim in the shallow waters teeming with reef fish.
 In the afternoon, you could venture out on a hike – we particularly recommend the one from Kastala to Tenganan – or simply put your feet up at the hotel.
 There is also a tennis court in the heart of the jungle, a fitness pavilion and a resident yoga instructor offering private and group yoga.